Native American language index

 For that matter, even putting on a correct tattoo from a tribe you've never even been to visit will pretty much mark you as a poser

 (just like putting on army tattooes when you've never been a soldier would).

 In other words, if you have to ask a stranger about it over the Internet, you probably really do not want to be getting a

-tribal tattoo.
-You run the risk of achieving exactly the opposite effect from the one you were hoping for: distancing yourself from
+Native American tribal tattoo.
+You run the risk of achieving exactly the opposite effect from the one you were hoping for:

 distancing yourself from your people, or even mis-honoring an ancestor.
 Tread carefully there.

 But What If I Want A Native American Tattoo Anyway?

-When I first put this page up some years ago, most of the tattoo-related email I received was from mixed-blood people wishing to get
+When I first put this page up in 2003, most of the tattoo-related email I received was from mixed-blood people wishing to get

 traditional tribal tattoos to honor their native ancestors and feel closer to their native heritage.
 It is these people that my previous

-is intended for (and judging from their responses, it has been appreciated.)
-However, since that time tribal tattoo art has apparently really
+advice is intended for (and judging from their responses, it has been appreciated.)
+However, since that time tribal tattoo art has

 apparently really hit the mainstream, and now I get a lot of frustrated email from other people--young people looking for tattoos